-Quoting others when we preach may help our sermons or harm them.
+Quoting others when preaching can either help our sermons or harm them.
 When is it right to quote other people, and what is the best way to do so?
 With this in mind, here are seven rules to remember when quoting others in our sermons:

 1) Use Quotes Sparingly